identity-com/docs/docs/cruiser/escrow-example/Escrow Example.md

 }
 ```

-**That was a lot in comparison, but we're just getting started...
-Let's next take a look at the code required with vanilla Solana to tell what an Escrow account is.**
+### That was a lot in comparison, but we're just getting started...
+Let's next take a look at the code required with vanilla Solana to tell what an Escrow account is

 ```rust
 pub struct Escrow {